Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • Passive lifestyle;

-• Excessive training during sports;
+• Excessive zeal in training during sports;

 • Heavy physical labor with heavy lifting;